department-of-veterans-affairs/va.gov-team/products/caregivers/research/2024-09- Caregivers Study - form content and user interviews/convo-guide-cohort2.md

 - I'm going to share a link to our staging site with you in the chat and when you're ready have you share your screen in Zoom with me.
 - [Link to [Staging](https://staging.va.gov/family-and-caregiver-benefits/health-and-disability/comprehensive-assistance-for-family-caregivers/apply-form-10-10cg/introduction)]
 - Review this page and tell me about your initial thoughts and expectations of this form before going forward and applying.
-- What, if anything, on this page stands out to you as being confusing or as being really helpful?
+- Does anything on this page stands out to you as being confusing or as being really helpful?

 **Participant ratings:**